BlueN1nja1/Eleven/README.md

 Material Theme for LineageOS Eleven (Port).
 This app works from Android 8.x Oreo to Android 12 Snow Cone so far.
 ---------------------------------------------------------------------------------------------------------------------
 Note: This app respects Dark Theme on Android 10 Queen Cake!
-Update 5.7.0 Coming soon!
+Update 5.7.0 Coming soon with Monet Support!

 Current Available Accent Colors:
 ---------------------------------------------------------------------------------------------------------------------